OLED images and animations

 font001.jpg font002.jpg font003.jpg etc...

 The file type here doesn't really matter (jpg, bmp, png, etc...) as long as they are all the same.
+However, png gives weird results when previewing as a gif.

 The file name extension will be used in the commands below to process the image down to a 1bpp monochrome image, formatted as either bmp or pbm.